 The world saw more than 7.300 major natural disasters between 2000 and 2019, which killed an estimated 1,2 million people and caused damage for an estimated 3 trillion in damage, according to the United Nations Office for Risk Reduction. disasters.
 In the previous 20 years, however, there were about 4.200 disasters, and led to 1,19 million deaths and 1,6 trillion dollars in losses.

-Anyone who "loses" by investing in the fight against climate change is known.
+We know who "loses" by investing in the fight against climate change.
 Even those who lose, however.

 Economic disparities make it difficult to apply simple cost-benefit analyzes.
 A poor family will suffer greater economic losses than a rich family.